Extreme Engineering in Five Deeps and First Descent Missions Highlighted at Teledyne Marine Technology Workshop

 The broader picture of why all of this is not only exciting but important was highlighted by Mike Read, President of Teledyne Marine, when discussing the company’s commitment to social responsibility in their partnership with the First Descents Missions; their work on power supplies for the Mars Rover and the International Space Station; and their contributions to the Tsunami warning systems in Japan to name a few.
 I bet there are a few exciting stories there to tell about those projects.

 We want to share your stories of adventures in marine technology.
 Please email me (firstname.lastname@example.org) and share your story.
 I promise I’ll be on the edge of my seat.

-Author, Lisa Stryker, Communications Specialist, Marine Technology Society.
+Author, Lisa Stryker, Director of Communications and Marketing, Marine Technology Society.